-Success Strategies
+\INSV101R Success Strategies

 This course is designed to increase the student's ability to succeed in a learning environment.
 Focus will be on assisting the student to develop academic, social, and interpersonal skills.
 The content will include: communication, organizational and time management skills, learning styles, and study skills strategies.
 College and community resources, along with issues related to a healthy lifestyle, will also be discussed.
 A variety of teaching methodologies will be used to facilitate the learning process.
-(Prerequisite: Accuplacer Reading score of 38 or completed waiver form or Permission of Instructor)
+(Prerequisite: Minimum Accuplacer Reading score of 38 or written permission of Instructor)